Upstream Probe#

 max_body

 Maximum amount of memory for the response body.
+By default — 256k.

 mode

-Probe mode, depending on the peers' health:
+Probe mode, depending on the servers' health:

 By default — always.